Good-Ghosting/goodghosting-protocol-v1/README.md

 ## Test with Mainnet fork
 To run the integrated test scenarios forking from Mainnet:

-- Configure `DAI_ACCOUNT_HOLDER_FORKED_NETWORK` in your `.env` file with an externally owned account (not smart contract) that holds enough DAI balance on the forked network.
-To find one, go to the DAI Token explorer (https://ethplorer.io/ or https://etherscan.io/) and get one of the top holders
+- Configure `DAI_ACCOUNT_HOLDER_FORKED_NETWORK` in your `.env` file with an externally owned account (not smart contract) that holds enough DAI and ADAI balance on the forked network, `0x4a75f0ae51a5d616ada4db52be140d89302aaf78` account holds both assets so this can be used.
+To find another one, go to the DAI Token explorer (https://ethplorer.io/ or https://etherscan.io/) and get one of the top holders

 - On a terminal window, execute `ganache-cli` forking from mainnet.
 For details, check this [article](https://ethereumdev.io/testing-your-smart-contract-with-existing-protocols-ganache-fork/).
 Make sure to pass the address defined in the `.env` file in the `--unlock` parameter.
 The full command should look something like this:

   `ganache-cli -f https://cloudflare-eth.com/  -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {DAI_ACCOUNT_HOLDER_FORKED_NETWORK}`

-  or

-  `ganache-cli -f https://mainnet.infura.io/v3/{YOUR_INFURA_PROJECT_ID} -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {DAI_ACCOUNT_HOLDER_FORKED_NETWORK}`

 - On another terminal window (from the root of the project directory), run `truffle test --network local-mainnet-fork` or `npm run test:fork:mainnet`